 Review: Honda CR-V (2012 – 2018)

 Petrol engine not as good as the diesel.
 Five-speed petrol automatic irritating to drive.
 1.6iDTEC 160 prone to DPF problems if used for short runs.
+Fault reports starting to build up.

 Recently Added To This Review